delight-f/donebyfifty/README.md

 **Tax and CGT.** Full Australian personal tax with bracket progression, Medicare Levy Surcharge, and Division 293, plus the post-1-July-2027 CGT reform: CPI-indexed cost basis so only real gains attract tax, and a 30% minimum rate floor per owner.
 The Mathematical Soundness section below covers how the reform is implemented.

 **Risk analysis.** Sequencing risk analysis re-orders return histories, worst-first versus best-first, to isolate how much return order (as distinct from return level) affects bridge viability.
-Scenario comparison runs the same household under alternative assumptions, such as no part-time income or full offset drawdown, and lines up the results side by side.
-Bootstrap standard errors use 200 resamples with colour-coded relative SE, so you can tell when a result needs more trials before you rely on it.
+Scenario comparison runs the same household under alternative assumptions, such as no part-time income or full offset drawdown, and sets the results out side by side.
+Bootstrap standard errors use 200 resamples with colour-coded relative SE, so you can tell when a result needs more trials before you trust it.
 An earliest-feasible-retirement-age search binary-searches over retirement age to find the youngest age that still meets your success threshold.
 Drawdown composition tracking gives a per-year breakdown of offset versus non-offset funding and CGT paid, with running totals across the bridge.

 ---